ishwaryav/Principal-Component-Analysis-Implementation/README.md

 # Principal-Component-Analysis-Implementation
-Principal Component Analysis, one of dimensionality reduction techniques to reduce from d to k attributes (where d>k) that exhibit the most variance and are sufficient to classify data records.
+To classify images into 11 different types of vehicle's images, Principal Component Analysis, one of dimensionality reduction techniques is used to reduce from d to k attributes (where d>k), that exhibit the most variance and are sufficient to classify data records.

 Problem Statement:
 To classify images into classes 1 thru 11 using dimensionality reduction techniques and machine learning algorithms to yield high accuracy.

 Solution:
-The dimensionality reduction technique used is PCA and the machine learning algorithm is XGBoost.
+The dimensionality reduction technique PCA is used and the machine learning algorithm XGBoost classifies the images into one of the 11 classes of vehicles.
+Fine tuning the algorithms has resulted in achieving 82.2% accuracy in classification.

 Steps:
 1. Data Preprocessing: